lukeknoot/kotlin-starter/README.md

 Motivated by the pain of setting up new Kotlin Gradle projects.

-A template for basic Kotlin apps which includes
+A template for basic Kotlin apps which includes:
 - Reasonable base config
 - Test deps
 - Test logging